dvla/simple-symbolize/README.md

 Correct!
 However, this gem takes it one step further by transforming special characters and whitespace to give you a simple easy to work with Symbol.

-It works by transforming special characters in a String like `'!'` into underscores and removing whitespace.
+It works by removing special characters in a String like `'!'` and underscoring any whitespace.

 #### Example